10 Tips For New Worship Team Members! What I Wish I Knew!

 This leads me to the second tip.
 Always humble yourself.
 If you really want to play the leads or some other part, set your ego aside and let the other guitar player pick the parts he wants to play first.
 Or if you’re not assigned to lead a song, that’s ok, you’ll get your opportunity.
 Staying humble is going to take you much farther than showing off how good you are.
 I PROMISE!

 It’s easy to think you are more important than others because you are on the worship team, but that’s a huge mistake.
 We’re all there to serve and worship Jesus.
 As a new worship team member, you’re making a first impression.
-Nothing makes a better impression than humbleness.
+Nothing makes a better impression than humility.

 Click here to subscribe